replicatedhq/kURL/design/proxy.md

 ### Prompt for a proxy if none is specified.

 This would make automation harder.

-### Automatically detect HTTP_PROXY and NO_PROXY in the environment

-This would create multiple sources of truth and non-deterministic results.

 ### Support older versions of Docker.